Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Divider 5Male vs. Female

-Male Irish Danes will grow to be significantly taller, heavier, and stronger than females, and they have more of a tendency to roam than females.
-On the other hand, Female Irish Danes are usually significantly more affectionate and more territorial than males.
+Male Irish Danes are significantly taller, heavier, and stronger than females, and they have more of a tendency to roam than females.
+On the other hand, Female Irish Danes are usually more affectionate and more territorial than males.

 Divider 3Final Thoughts